top of page

 7 to 9 People equals a 100-gallon tank size

-This is only a guide and does not guarantee you will not run out of hot water.
+This is only a guide and does not guarantee you'll not run out of hot water.

 CHART 2: NUMBER OF BATHROOMS RECOMMENDED SIZE OF TANK